MoniPar/reclaimed-treasures/README.md

 #### Social Media Marketing

-As mentioned earlier, Vera already has established a Business Facebook page and she has a few followers, who have purchased her products in the past and who are interested in the same causes as her.
+As mentioned above, Vera already has established a Business Facebook page and she has a few followerswho have purchased her products in the past and are interested in the same causes as her.
 If utilized properly, this offers potential for business growth.

 Pros of a Business Facebook Page:

 - Organic approach allows for limited growth at no cost.